gve-sw/gve_devnet_n_way_divisible_conference_rooms_webex_devices_macros/README.md

 - Corrected handling of storing to permanent storage display configuration while rooms are combined and macro restarts

+6/13/23 Changes (version 2.1.7)

+- Implemented more robust mechanism to select secondary codecs and receive confirmation that setting was propagated to target devices
+- Corrected situation where secondary in call was not being reported to primary if not using GPIO cable
+- Added console log warning when macro on secondary codec is not correctly named

 ## Contacts

 - Gerardo Chaves (gchaves@cisco.com)